Valarie Anderson & Movement for Wellness

 I’m a yoga teacher, but really I’m a lover of all movement modalities.

-I’m amazing at giving permission to explore your own physical body through self inquiry.
+I open heartedly give permission to explore your own physical body through self inquiry.

 I’ve devoted most of my life to being curious, always asking why and how; and now even more so about the human body.

 When you work with me you can expect to be seen for all your qualities, to feel the physical benefits of our practice together off the mat, and to see the mental fortitude in your daily life.

 And you’ll probably be surprised by my corny sense of humor because laughter is your free daily dose of joy.

 My work matters because the health and wellness of my community matters.